Sydney Insight Meditators

 Golden Wattle Sangha is an Insight Meditation (Vipassana) group that has blossomed in the Eastern Suburbs of Sydney

-We do not have one regular teacher who leads the group, or any one person who is in charge.
-We come together to sit in meditation as a group, to learn from the teachings, to support each other and explore our practice together.
+We do not have a single, regular teacher leading the group, nor any one person who is in charge.
+We come together to sit in meditation as a group, learn from the teachings, support one another and explore our practice together.

 You are welcome to sit in whatever way is most comfortable for you.
-Chairs are available at the centre or you can bring your own meditation cushion or stool or sit on the floor (which is carpeted).
+Chairs are available, or you can bring your own meditation cushion or stool, or sit on the floor (which is carpeted).
 If you become uncomfortable, it’s fine to move during the sit, being mindful to minimise disturbance to others’ practice.

 You are welcome to come as regularly or irregularly as you like.